Lisbon Triennale Millennium bcp Début Award

 14.1.
 This set of projects is part of the Lisbon Architecture Triennale’s 6th edition.
 All documentation is available in a bilingual format [PT/EN] through the website of the Lisbon Triennale, in the Open Calls tab, the official place for consultation of the process: trienaldelisboa.com/open-calls

 14.2.
 Every clarification and doubt about the interpretation of the present guidelines, as well as other questions, must be submitted to the organisation by sending an e-mail message to firstname.lastname@example.org, within the period defined in the calendar of this call.

 14.3.
-The Lisbon Triennale will publish the list of FAQ's through its website, in the Open Calls tab.
+The Lisbon Triennale will publish the list of FAQ's here.

 15. Final Provision